emacs-ng/emacs-ng/docs/architecture.md

 #### Tokio

 The Tokio runtime is what is driving all JavaScript Async I/O and timers.
-Tokio maintains it's own threadpool on which tasks are enqueued.
+Tokio maintains its own threadpool on which tasks are enqueued.
 This is all "behind the scenes" to any emacs-ng code.
 The system is designed with the assumption that emacs-ng code will not have to call tokio::spawn or tokio::spawn_blocking.

 #### MainWorker

 The "MainWorker" is a Deno concept.
 It encapsulates their module loader, file cache, and most importantly, the "JsRuntime".
 The JsRuntime encapsules the v8::Isolate, which can be described as the true, actual "JavaScript Runtime".
 Interfacing with the v8::Isolate is ultimately how JavaScript will be run.
 There are a few instances where we call execute using the isolate directly.
 The MainWorker has some key restrictions included by design - if you have a top level module promise rejection, the Worker will panic upon the next attempt to execute JavaScript.
 The worker cannot handle cases where execute is called "deep" within the callstack.
 Meaning that if I call lisp -> javascript -> lisp -> JavaScript, I cannot depend on the Worker's execute method.
 We will have an entire section dedicated to that fact.

 The EmacsMainJsRuntime is thread local because of the MainWorker - it is not Send nor Sync.
 The v8::Isolate, which is contained within the MainWorker, cannot be shared between threads by design.
-A quirk of this is that if you spawn a lisp thread, it has it's own JavaScript runtime.
+A quirk of this is that if you spawn a lisp thread, it has its own JavaScript runtime.
 This means that while the thread shares lisp globals, it does not share javaScript globals.

 ### Event Loop